yash-tatvic/amplitude-dev-center/docs/data/destinations/liveramp-cohort.md

 5. **Log Into LiveRamp:** Access your LiveRamp account.
 6. **Find the Cohort:** Locate the cohort within your LiveRamp account.
 7. **Choose Destination Account:** In LiveRamp, select a destination account based on your media plan (for example, Facebook Ads) for cohort activation.
-8. **Add Cohort to Destination:** Add the cohort to the chosen destination account within LiveRamp to activate it.
+8. **Add Cohort to Destination:** Add the cohort to the chosen destination account in LiveRamp to activate it.

 ## Send a cohort with Snowflake